bemiirone/ttfedtest/README.md

 ## Instructions

-Clone the repository and run 'npm install'
+Clone the repository and run 'npm install' in your terminal.
+Then run 'npm start' then go to http://localhost:4200/ on your browswer